 Sessions artifacts are artifacts that WildFire associates with sessions only.
 You can find the following artifact types when you view Sample Details.
 Note that you can only view the details of sessions associated with your support account.
 For this reason, when you search with artifact types that refer to firewall-related properties (for example, firewall serial number or hostname), AutoFocus filters the search results by the properties of the Palo Alto Networks firewall(s) that initiated the session.

-The following session artifact types refer to private session information: Device Hostname, Device Serial, Device vsys, Destination IP, Email Recipient Address, Email Charset, Email Sender Address, Email Subject, File Name, File URL, Recipient User ID, and Source IP.
+The following session artifact types refer to private session information: Device Hostname, Observed In, Device vsys, Destination IP, Email Recipient Address, Email Charset, Email Sender Address, Email Subject, File Name, File URL, Recipient User ID, and Source IP.
 If any of your private tags use these artifact types as tag conditions, you cannot make these tags public.